vyomthakkar/ece470finalproject/README.md

 In order to run this demo:
 - Download and install CoppeliaSim if you haven't already.
-- Open the "trash-collection.ttt" scene
+- Open the "trash-collection.ttt" scene.
-- At the top bar click Simulation -> Start simulation
+- At the top bar click Simulation -> Start simulation.
 - Observe the results on the graph within CoppeliaSim.
-- Click Simulation -> Stop simulation
+- Click Simulation -> Stop simulation.